 I picked it up from the floor and while I grab it, I could feel how it entered my chest providing me of an indescribable power, a while after, a portal heading me out of there was shown to me like I just earned my way out.
 This time the portal brought me back straight to my room while I crossed it, a noticeable difference to the other portals I had crossed before was that I could set the place I wanted to go to, quite a powerful stone.

-Just like I earned my Demonica level last time after winning that fight with Paimon, I had accomplished something that hopefully could set my rank a little higher; the stone, however no entity or demon or any of my enemies seemed interested on it, it has never been mentioned to me.
+Just like I earned my Demonica level last time after winning that fight with Paimon, I had accomplished something that hopefully could set my rank a little higher; The red pyramidal stone.

 I’m guessing I was the only one that could actually afford to get the stone, that place was a prison that any entity would have avoided no matter how much power they could have gotten from the stone.
 I’m quite proud of myself that at least I didn’t make any stupid deal that could have locked me up while releasing who knows what from that place.

-I was thinking on how to get the most of the powers acquired from the stone, I need to try to get Leann back but then I remembered that in order to release her I had to lure someone to take her place in that prison, I would have forced Jeremy in a heartbeat but he was already in a prison for good.
+I was thinking on how to get the most of the powers acquired from the stone, I need to try to get Leann back but then I remembered that in order to release her I had to lure someone to take her place in that prison, I would have forced Jeremy in a heartbeat but he had escaped in a marvelous way.

 I need to find a victim but also, I need to made sure it deserves to be there, but who?